-In connection with the execution of a stock purchase agreement with Syntone Ventures LLC ("Syntone Ventures"), the United States-based affiliate of Syntone Technologies Group Co.
-Ltd. ("Syntone PRC") on May 22, 2020, the Company and Syntone PRC entered into a joint venture agreement pursuant to which they agreed to form a People's Republic of China ("PRC") joint venture, Beijing Syntone Biopharma Ltd ("Syntone"), that is 80% owned by Syntone PRC and 20% owned by the Company.
-As the Company can exert significant influence over, but does not control, Syntone's operations through voting rights or representation on Syntone's board of directors, the Company accounts for this investment using the equity method of accounting.
-Upon formation of Syntone in April 2021, the Company entered into a royalty-free license with Syntone for the development, commercialization and manufacture of ONS-5010 in the greater China market, which includes Hong Kong, Taiwan and Macau.
+In connection with the execution of a stock purchase agreement with Syntone Ventures LLC, the United States-based affiliate of Syntone Technologies Group Co.
+Ltd. ("Syntone PRC") on May 22, 2020, the Company and Syntone PRC entered into a joint venture agreement pursuant to which they agreed to form a People's Republic of China ("PRC") joint venture, Beijing Syntone Biopharma Ltd ("Syntone JV"), that is 80% owned by Syntone PRC and 20% owned by the Company.
+As the Company can exert significant influence over, but does not control, Syntone JV's operations through voting rights or representation on Syntone JV's board of directors, the Company accounts for this investment using the equity method of accounting.
+Upon formation of Syntone JV in April 2021, the Company entered into a royalty-free license with Syntone JV for the development, commercialization and manufacture of ONS-5010 in the greater China market, which includes Hong Kong, Taiwan and Macau.

-The Company made the initial investment of \$900,000 in June 2020 and expects to be required to make an additional capital contribution to Syntone of approximately \$2,100,000, which will be made within four years after the establishment date in accordance with the development plan contemplated in the license agreement or on such other terms within such four-year period.
-The maximum exposure to a loss as a result of the Company's involvement in Syntone is limited to the initial investment and the future capital contributions of approximately \$2,100,000.
+The Company made the initial investment of \$900,000 in June 2020 and is committed to making capital contributions to Syntone JV of approximately \$2,100,000, based upon the development plan contemplated in the license agreement.
+The maximum exposure to a loss as a result of the Company's involvement in Syntone JV is limited to the initial investment and the future capital contributions totaling approximately \$2,100,000.